-Overview of Environment & SDGs: Environment & climate change, carbon emission, Introduction to Sustainability and SDGs, Evolution and Importance of SDGs, 17 Sustainable Development Goals, Global Initiatives and Frameworks supporting Sustainability, Role of Governments, Organizations, and Individuals in achieving SDGs, and the link between SDGs and Business Practices.
+Overview of SDGs: Introduction to Sustainability and SDGs, Evolution and Importance of SDGs, 17 Sustainable Development Goals, Global Initiatives and Frameworks supporting Sustainability, Role of Governments, Organizations, and Individuals in achieving SDGs, and the link between SDGs and Business Practices.
 (7 Hours)

 Sustainable Practices in Management: Sustainability in Human Resource Management, Sustainability in Finance, Sustainable Marketing and Consumer Behavior, Sustainability in Operations and Supply Chain Management, and Sustainable Product Development and Innovation.
-(7 Hours)

-Sustainability and Globalization: Impact of Globalization on Sustainability, Sustainable Global Trade Practices, Cross-Cultural Sustainability, International Regulations for Sustainability, Role of Multinational Corporations in Global Sustainability, Challenges of Global Sustainability, Legal Aspects of Globalization, Deglobalization and its Implications.
+Sustainability and Globalization: Impact of Globalization on Sustainability, Sustainable Global Trade Practices, Cross-Cultural Sustainability, International Regulations for Sustainability, Role of Multinational Corporations in Global Sustainability, Challenges of Global Sustainability, Legal Aspects of Globalization, Deglobalization and Its Implications for Sustainability.

-Contemporary Challenges and Innovations in Sustainability: Climate Change and its Impact on Business Practices, Environmental Degradation and Biodiversity Loss, Social Inequalities and its impact on Sustainability, Corporate Governance and Ethical Challenges, Innovations and Technologies for Sustainable Development, Policy and Regulation Challenges, AI and Blockchain Technology for Driving Sustainability and Transparency.
+Contemporary Challenges and Innovations in Sustainability: Climate Change and Its Impact on Business Practices, Environmental Degradation and Biodiversity Loss, Social Inequalities and Their Impact on Sustainability, Corporate Governance and Ethical Challenges, Innovations and Technologies for Sustainable Development, Policy and Regulation Challenges, AI and Blockchain Technology for Driving Sustainability and Transparency.
+(8 Hours)

 - 1. Sachs, J.D., The Age of Sustainable Development, Columbia University Press. - 2.
 Elkington, J., The Triple Bottom Line: Does It All Add Up?, Routledge. - 3.
 Parris, T., & Kates, R.W., Characterizing and Measuring Sustainable Development, Annual Review of Environment and Resources. - 4.
 Hart, S.L., Capitalism at the Crossroads: Aligning Business, Earth, and Humanity, Pearson Education. - 5.
-Edwards, A., Sustainable Business: Concepts, Methodologies, Tools, and Applications, IGI Global.

-6. Chopra, R., Sustainability in Business: An Indian Perspective, Sage Publications.
+Edwards, A., Sustainable Business: Concepts, Methodologies, Tools, and Applications, IGI Global. - 6.
+Chopra, R., Sustainability in Business: An Indian Perspective, Sage Publications..